tharumbun/cactus/src/content/post/retiring-in-cambodia.md

 [Books about Cambodia](https://cambopedia.com/best-books-about-cambodia/)

-### Some of the pros and cons of retiring in Cambodia:
+### Some of the pros and cons of retiring in Cambodia as a foreigner

 **Pros:**